 Steve Hackett left the group in 1977, and I haven’t covered any of their subsequent albums after they became a three piece – I have covered Gabriel’s solo career on a separate page, and I’ve recently been enjoying Hackett’s solo career.
-I do recommend 1983’s Genesis as a consistent pop album. and I plan to come back and cover their other late 1970s and early 1980s albums sometime.
+I plan to come back and cover the missing late 1970s and early 1980s albums sometime.
 Genesis were generally talented at writing memorable tunes, and this served them well throughout their career.

 Genesis Album Reviews

 From Genesis To Revelation | Trespass | Nursery Cryme | Foxtrot | Live | Selling England By The Pound | The Lamb Lies Down On Broadway | A Trick of the Tail | Wind & Wuthering | …And Then There Were Three… | Duke | Abacab | Genesis | Invisible Touch | We Can’t Dance | Calling All Stations

 Favourite Album: Foxtrot